-If you’re 55 and over and own your own home, equity release could help you to secure a more comfortable future by releasing tax-free cash from your home.
-The most popular type of equity release is a lifetime mortgage, which, like a traditional mortgage, is secured against your home.
+If you’re 55 or over and own your own home, equity release could help you to secure a more comfortable future by releasing tax-free cash from your home.
+The most popular type of equity release is a lifetime mortgage, which, like a traditional mortgage, is a loan secured against your home.
 You can use the money released from your home in a wide variety of ways to help finance a better, more rewarding retirement:

 Better quality of life

 - A tax-free boost to your retirement finances